Twelve Principal Tatchlan Faces banner

 Vashivonos is the bird-like Face of Necessity.
 A long yellow/orange beak extends below the rest of the Face while a set of long blue feathers rises above.
 While his eyes are kind, he is also named the ‘Face of Grim Necessity,’ as he often witnesses difficult resolutions within the Living System.

-Vashivonos Ceremonial Costume
+Vashivonos Face Dancer Costume

 Vashivonos Bestowals